 For anyone interested in studying in Australia either as an exchange student or for their entire degree, applying for the right visa may feel somewhat overwhelming.
-As an international student now on my second student visa in Australia, however, I am happy to report that the process is actually rather simple and doesn’t need to take more than a single evening of your time.
+As an international student now on my second student visa in Australia, however, I am happy to report that the process is actually rather simple and doesn’t have to take more than a single evening of your time.
 In this brief but comprehensive guide to the new Subclass 500 Student Visa, I’ll describe relevant visa conditions, required documents and evidence, and the online application process.

 Just note that all of this information is based on my own experience and my own understanding of the visa process— I am not a migration agent or an employee of Home Affairs, so always do your own research.